SilkeDH/obj_detect_pytorch/README.md

 This is a plug-and-play tool for object detection and classification using deep neural networks (Faster R-CNN ResNet-50 FPN Architecture) that were already pretrained on the [COCO Dataset](http://cocodataset.org/#home).
 The code uses the Pytorch Library, more information about it can be found at [Pytorch-Object-Detection](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection).

 This module works on uploaded pictures and gives as ouput the rectangle coordinates x1,y1 and x2,y2 were the classificated object is located.
-It also provides you the probability of the classified object.
+It also provides you the probability of the detected object.

 <p align="center">
 <img src="./reports/figures/pytorchobj.png" alt="spectrogram" width="400">
 </p>

 Project Organization